rknakata/rknakata.github.io/essays/what-i-want-out-of-cs.md

 <img class="ui tiny left circular floated image" src="../images/software-code.jpg">

 I am now taking my first software engineering class where I hope to better my understanding of coding.
 What I would love to take from this class is to be able to make my own tools.
 Whether it be an Item trading bot or a security tool that I can apply to my other classes, I want to code for myself.
-I feel in order for me to become proficient at coding,ccccccgekflnbldhgkhihhglduuirtehttdvvdtdkbgf
-I have to learn to solve my own problems by making tools for myself.
+I feel in order for me to become proficient at coding, I have to learn to solve my own problems by making tools for myself.